Mind Research Fellowship (6 months)

 In any given round the selection procedure is normally as follows: the selection is made by a sub-committee of three members of the Mind Executive Committee possessing a suitable spread of expertise between them (but not the Director or Treasurer); the membership of the sub-committee tends to alter by at least one member from year to year; applicants’ research proposals are read in anonymised form and provisionally ranked prior to other application materials being introduced into the decision process.

-Mind Association Research Fellows, 2020-21
+Mind Association Research Fellows, 2021-22

-2019-20 Craig Bourne (Hertfordshire): Truth in Fiction: A Contextualist Account and Graeme Forbes (Kent): A Defence of the Growing-Block
+2019-20 Craig Bourne (Hertfordshire): Truth in Fiction: A Contextualist Account; and Graeme Forbes (Kent): A Defence of the Growing-Block.

 2018-19 Stephen deWijze (Manchester): Dirty Hands: A Philosophical Analysis; and Mona Simion (Cardiff): Epistemic Norms: a Function-First Account.